ISAITB/docs-itb-oa/source/manageConformanceStatements/index.rst

 To change the parameter's value click on **Save**.
 Clicking on **Delete** will clear the current value, whereas **Cancel** will close the popup without making changes.

+Certain parameters may also be non editable, even if displayed as required.
+The management of such parameters is reserved to your community administrator.

 Finally, note that the complete **Configuration parameters** section may be missing in case your system is not expected to provide any information before executing its tests.